 She is deeply passionate about empowering people to give up dieting, nourish their bodies, and find balance with food and fitness for life!
 And boy do we love what she is about

-Clinical nutritionist and best selling health author Jess Sepel is today sharing three of her favorite Healthy Recipes with us!
+As a Clinical nutritionist Jess Sepel has decided to share three of her favorite Healthy Recipes with the DG community (Hooray!!)